 This website is my thesis on living a free and inspired life, I hope you find a post that brings you value.

 To be honest I don't have a finance degree, in fact I don't think I've ever taken a class in personal finance.
 My experience comes from 15+ years of being a true practitioner with my own money.
 Managing it, investing it and growing it.
-I take no credit for the knowledge that I have - I am extremely grateful to have two loving parents who made investments their lifestyle.
-They too didn't come from money, nor did they have financial/business degrees, they were entirely self taught.
-Growing up in a household where saving and investing money was commonplace made for an interesting childhood.
-My parents basically saved their way into retirement, which meant somewhat of a frugal lifestyle for us - no traveling the world and no Nintendo.
-I grew up feeling on the poor side, which I attest now gives me the drive for success.
-Ever since I was a kid, I looked at every $10 birthday gift as having the earning potential to buy more in the future if I didn't spend it today.
+I take no credit for the knowledge that I have - I am extremely grateful to have two loving parents who taught me everything from a very young age.
+Unknowingly to me at the time, my childhood was sprinkled with lessons in investing, living within your means, strong morals and giving back to others.
+Growing up frugal, this meant no traveling the world and no Nintendo.
+I grew up feeling on the poor side, which I attest now gives me the serious drive for success.
+Ever since I was a kid, I looked at every $10 birthday gift as having the earning potential to buy more in the future if I didn't spend it on something trivial today.
 That mentality of delayed gratification stuck, and I believe its one of the reasons why investors are some of the most wealthy people on the planet.
 On my journey I've learned that money doesn't make you happy, it truly doesn't.
 True long term happiness comes from helping people, giving back to others, and following your passions.
 These are my personal motives for starting this website, to spread knowledge to those who didn't learn this kind of stuff from their parents, to help others achieve their financial goals, and to hopefully inspire them to do good with their new found wealth.

 I started this website for one very specific reason.
 As I go forth on my journey of personal finance, I find that I end up meeting other millennials who find themselves on a very different path, and not because of their choosing.
 Unpayable student loans, serious credit card debt, a 30 year real estate mortgage, and living paycheck to paycheck.
 I started this website to tell you that there's another way to live.
 That you can be free of all these money traps, and it's easier than you think to get there.
 You can live financially free, on your own terms, and all you need to do is educate yourself in personal finance - something that the system just doesn't teach our generation.
 I've combined all the knowledge, lessons and methods I've learned from successful investors, mentors and my own experiences so that I can refer people to specific posts and resources that I believe we all deserve to know.